mahshidhdi/android-sdk/docs/index.md

-# Pushe Internal Docs
+# Hengam Internal Docs

-The purpose of this documentation is to help developers become familiar with and able to contribute to the Pushe Android SDK.
+The purpose of this documentation is to help developers become familiar with and able to contribute to the Hengam Android SDK.

 The documentation is composed of the following main sections: